Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Introduction

 While pyrazine in a reduced dimensional representation is considered a classically `solved' problem, understanding the requirements for performing a quantum simulation of this model helps us to extrapolate to more meaningful systems, where classical computers are expected to struggle.
+Previous phenomenological representations of a 2D vibronic model of pyrazine have been studied in an analog setting~\cite{Navickas2025,Ryan2021}.
+In this work, we focus on the digital representation of a fault-tolerant quantum algorithm that encodes the simulation through qubits and gates, enabling systematic resource estimation and scalability analysis for higher-dimensional vibronic models.
 We first assess the performance of the grid-based SO-QFT method for the quality of the pyrazine spectrum and the accuracy of the population dynamics.
 Since grid-based modelling is one of the most promising use cases for fault-tolerant quantum computers, the focus of this work is on illustrating the quantum implementation of this algorithm and evaluating the quantum resources required.
 Specifically, we examine initial state preparation, circuit design for the time-evolution process, appropriate measurement techniques of both absorption spectra and population dynamics, and present the corresponding calculations of relevant gate depths.